ZecHub/zechub/site/Using_Zcash/Non-Custodial_Exchanges.md

 ### **Summary**

-Non-custodial exchanges, or DEXs, are decentralized platforms enabling direct cryptocurrency trading from users’ wallets.
+Non-custodial exchanges, or DEXs, are decentralized platforms enabling direct cryptocurrency trading from users wallets.
 Users retain control of their private keys, enhancing security and privacy.

-While non-custodial exchanges offer compelling advantages, it’s important to acknowledge that they might come with drawbacks, such as potential liquidity issues and a steeper learning curve for less experienced users.
+While non-custodial exchanges offer compelling advantages, it is important to acknowledge that they might come with drawbacks, such as potential liquidity issues and a steeper learning curve for less experienced users.

 As with any financial decision, traders should carefully assess their priorities, risk tolerance, and familiarity with the technology before choosing between non-custodial and custodial exchange options.